-- 1. Attends regular committee meetings of all areas in the region; brings General Committee issues of concern or interest to areas for their consideration. - 2.
-Attends NorCal Steering Committee and General Committee meetings, reports on activities and decisions within the region's areas. - 3.
+- 1. Attends regular committee meetings of all areas in the region. - 2.
+Attends and participates at NorCal Committee meetings (See also Section Two, Committee Definitions). - 3.
 Acts as a filter for problems and policy matters arising within the region. - 4.
-Works closely with the Area Chairs and the General Chair to assure communications at all levels. - 5.
-Informs General Chair and Secretary about any changes for Area Chairs in their Region. - 6.
+Works closely with the Area Chairs and the NorCal Chair to assure communications at all levels. - 5.
+Informs NorCal Chair and Secretary about any changes for Area Chairs in their Region. - 6.
 Handles limited public relations. - 7.
-Acts in an advisory capacity to the Area Chairs. - 8.
-Assists the Major Institution Coordinators in the completion of Facility Schedule Forms. - 9.
-Coordinates/assists in compilation and submission of annual Form 2 reporting for their Areas - 10.
+Acts in support capacity to the Area Chairs. - 8.
+Coordinates Areas regarding volunteer recruitment for Major Institution services & inter-area communications. - 9.
+Assists the Major Institution Coordinators in the completion of Institution Schedule Forms. - 10.
+Coordinates/assists in compilation and submission of annual Form 2 reporting for their Areas. - 11.
 With the agreement of the Area Chairs, may initiate periodic or occasional regional meetings to facilitate communication and cooperation among areas within the region.